intel/auto-round/README.md

 ## Reference

-If you find SignRound useful for your research, please cite our paper:
+If you find AutoRound useful for your research, please cite our paper:

 ```bash
 @article{cheng2023optimize,